Of Hospitals, Sick Cook, Sick Dog, and Chain-Letters

 Princess and DVMs

-A friend – a vet – was visiting the house and suggested bringing Princess to this animal hospital owned by a good friend.
-It was a high-end hospital for animals.
+A vet friend, Wyatt, was visiting the house and suggested bringing Princess to the animal hospital owned by a good friend.
+It was a high-end veterinary hospital.
 I could not help but think of the bills the treatment might cost Walter, especially when the hospital owner personally attended to Princess.
-Finally, however, he did what I was hoping to get for Princess – a thorough examination of what was ailing her: Her lower molar tooth, which the local clinic in my town would not want to touch – it lacks the facility to carry out a complicated dental procedure, I assumed — has gone necrotic.
+The thought of the expenses made me anxious, knowing how much we already spend on her care, but I also knew her suffering was more important.
+Finally, however, he did what I was hoping to get for Princess – a thorough examination of what was ailing her: Her lower molar tooth, which the local clinic in my town would not want to touch—it lacks the facility to carry out a complicated dental procedure, I assumed—has gone necrotic.
 It took me a while to realize that this clinic is more of an Emergency Room for animals needing first aid.

 Ila, my former Cook.
 At extreme right, in a green shirt, at Walter’s 65th.

 I was chatting with her sister and discussing her frame of health when a message flashed on the screen that read: “Psalm 126.
 God asked me to tell you everything will be alright from now on…” Another chain letter, I said.
-I would generally ignore such, but at least this one didn’t threaten something unpleasant to the recipient should it be ignored.
-And I received it right after I offered a small prayer for my Cook, asking a favor that she may withstand her trial.
-I may not be the holiest among many of my friends, but this came when seeking His help for someone in need of assistance.
+I would generally ignore such things, but at least this one didn’t threaten the recipient with something unpleasant if ignored.
+And I received it right after I offered a small prayer for my cook, asking a favor that she may withstand her trial.
+I may not be the holiest among my friends, but this happened while seeking His help for someone in need.
 I find it strange, too much of a coincidence, but how many times have I heard it said that God works in mysterious ways?
-I don’t remember the last time I forwarded a chain letter to friends, which I promised myself I wouldn’t do again in the past, but I tried to justify this one.
-I asked for forgiveness and understanding from those I may have offended or bothered by my action.
+I don’t remember the last time I forwarded a chain letter to friends, which I promised myself I wouldn’t do again, but I tried to justify this one.
+I asked for forgiveness and understanding from those I may have offended or bothered with my action.

 After breakfast, Walter asked me to take him to a dental clinic.
 He broke one of his front teeth while munching calamares fritos at St. Luke’s.
-No, St. Luke’s did not have fried squids for his diet.
-He asked me to get some for him when he heard a friend, Menchu, inviting me to dinner in a Spanish resto near the hospital.
-She said I needed something good to eat besides the fast foods I usually get from the nearby McDo.
-Much as I wouldn’t say I like the sights, sounds, and smells at the Dentist’s clinic, I had no choice but to keep Walter company while his Dentist worked on whatever was left of his broken tooth.
+No, St. Luke’s did not serve fried squid.
+He asked me to get some for him when he heard a friend, Menchu, inviting me to dinner in a Spanish restaurant near the hospital.
+She said I needed something good to eat besides the fast food I usually get from McDonald’s nearby.
+Much as I hate the sights, sounds, and smells at the dental clinic, I had no choice but to keep Walter company while his dentist worked on whatever was left of his broken tooth.
 Aray!

-It’s safe to say I’d been to many hospitals and clinics where everybody in scrubs and white coat seems to be running around all the time, where doctors seem distant when they talk to you; I’d seen enough paramedics, nurses, ambulance attendants, people talking in whispers, porters, wheelchairs, IV fluid bags, get-well flowers, etc. — and so my wish now — having been there and done that — is to get a break from all of these and have fun while home here on the island.
+It’s safe to say I’d been to many hospitals and clinics where everybody in scrubs and white coat seems to be running around all the time, where doctors seem distant when they talk to you; I’d seen enough paramedics, nurses, ambulance attendants, people talking in whispers, porters, wheelchairs, IV fluid bags, get-well flowers, etc., and so my wish now, having been there and done that is to get a break from all of these and have fun while home here on the island.
+Please empathize with my longing for a peaceful break.
 WISH ME LUCK!

 Look at the brighter side of things – you are healthier than most around you!
 That’s a lot to be thankful for.
 Me?
 I have been waiting for 2 hours now for an ultraschall of my eyes to check the thickness or thinness of my eye muscles!